mrk21/study_backend/xbuild/README.md

 **CAUTION**

 * Do not specify a relative path the version argument of `xbuild/ruby-install` command.
 The reason is that the path is construed to a relative path from the xbuild directory
-* Do not append the path to the xbuild directory to `PATH` environment variable because `xbuild` command will not work.
+* Do not append the path to the xbuild directory to `PATH` environment variable because `xbuild/ruby-install` command will not work.
 The reason is that it will conflict `xbuild/install` command and system `install` command

 ## See